scott-griffiths/bitstring/trunk/doc/reading.rst

 In order to behave like a file or stream, every bitstring has a property :attr:`pos` which is the current position from which reads occur. :attr:`pos` can range from zero (its value on construction) to the length of the bitstring, a position from which all reads will fail as it is past the last bit.

 The property :attr:`bytepos` is also available, and is useful if you are only dealing with byte data and don't want to always have to divide the bit position by eight.
-Note that if you try to use :attr:`bytepos` and the bitstring isn't byte aligned (i.e. :attr:`pos` isn't a multiple of 8) then a :exc:`BitStringError` exception will be raised.
+Note that if you try to use :attr:`bytepos` and the bitstring isn't byte aligned (i.e. :attr:`pos` isn't a multiple of 8) then a :exc:`Error` exception will be raised.

 ``readbit(s) / readbitlist / readbyte(s) / readbytelist``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^